Anchoring specs to code with ast-grep

 That rule matches by node kind and name: a function_definition called refresh_token inside a class_definition called TokenService.

-The rule is the link.
-Move the file, split the module, shuffle the methods around, and the anchor still resolves because it matches the shape of the code rather than its address.
+The rule is the link, and it rides out any edit that keeps the identifiers.
 What it won’t survive is a rename: call the method something other than refresh_token and the rule stops matching, same as a stale line number would.
 I’ve made my peace with that, because a rename is usually a change to the thing the spec is describing, so a dead anchor there is exactly the signal I want.

 ast-grep is fast enough to run across a large codebase in CI without anyone noticing, and the rules are readable enough that fixing one is a thirty second job.